Jungle Cruise – Adventureland – Magic Kingdom

 During the holidays, Walt Disney World decorates the Jungle Cruise with an overlay, turning it into the Jingle Cruise.
 Look for decorations and Santa hats along the river, plus they even renamed the boats with a Christmas theme!

-The Jungle Cruise is a FastPass+ attraction.
-This is a very popular attraction, with lines usually 45-70+ minutes long.
+Lightning Lane access for the Jungle Cruise is available with the purchase of Genie+.
+This is a very popular attraction, with standby lines usually 45-70+ minutes long.

 Accessibility: Riders in wheelchair/ECV may remain in them at this attraction but will need to wait for the “Bomokandi Bertha” boat.